jimmoffitt/rbSearchAPI/ReadMe.md

 * Search start and end time can be specified in several ways: standard PowerTrack timestamps (YYYYMMDDHHMM), ISO 8061/Twitter timestamps (2013-11-15T17:16:42.000Z), as "YYYY-MM-DD HH:MM", and also with simple notation indicating the number of minutes (30m), hours (12h) and days (14d).
 * Configuration and rule details can be specified by passing in files or specifying on the command-line, or a combination of both.
 Here are some quick example:
-  * Using configuration and rules files, requesting 30-days: ruby search_api.rb -c "./myConfig.yaml" -r "./myRules.json"
+  * Using configuration and rules files, requesting 30 days: ruby search_api.rb -c "./myConfig.yaml" -r "./myRules.json"
   * Using configuration and rules in files, requesting last 7 days: ruby search_api.rb -c "./myConfig.yaml" -r "./myRules.json" -s 7d
   * Specifying everything on the command-line: ruby search_api.rb -u me@there.com -p password -a http://search.gnip.com/accounts/jim/search/prod.json -r "profile_region:colorado snow" -s 7d